seantwie03/sluug_stllug_generation/README.md

 - Have AI generate a high-level summary of the key technology.
 For example, if a presentation is about [Multipass](https://multipass.run/) have the AI generate a couple sentences explaining what Multipass is.
 Then the visitor to the website can have more information when deciding if they want to attend the meeting or not.
     - Also, use information from references (RAG-ish)
-- Modify the call to generate YouTube titles to be like the call to generate images.
-If there are multiple presentations, generate one title for each presentation, and one combined.
-If there is only a single presentation generate three titles for it.
+- Consider adding tag to presentationSchema to specify if it is a main presentation
+    - main: boolean?
 - Add devcontainer
 - Extract repetitive openAI API call logic to a function (low priority)